Why Won’t My Polyurethane Dry – How to Fix the Problem?

 what to do when polyurethane won't dry

-Polyurethane finish is one of the highly durable coatings that is used in furniture making, retouching a boat, or constructing cabinetry.
-The sealant is easy to apply and it’s resistant to heat, chemicals, and wear and tear such as scratches.
+Polyurethane finish is one of the highly durable coatings used in furniture making, hardwood floor finishing, constructing cabinetry, or retouching a boat.
+The sealant is easy to apply, and it’s resistant to heat, chemicals, and wear and tear, such as scratches.

 Why is Polyurethane Sticky?

 There are several reasons why this may be happening.
-Let’s address them one by one and know about the possible fixes that can ease the complications.
+Let’s address them one by one and learn about the possible fixes that can ease the complications.

-Remember not to have the fan directly blow onto the finish as small dust or dirt particles might become embedded.
+Remember not to have the fan directly blow onto the applied finish, as small dust or dirt particles might become embedded.
 Instead, open a window or door on at least two sides of the room and place the fan facing outwards.
 This will effectively move the air inside the room.

-The natural oil found inside the wood can greatly lengthen the time it takes for the polyurethane finish to dry.
+The quantity of natural oils, resins, tannins, and other extractives present inside the timber can greatly lengthen the time it takes for the polyurethane finish to dry.
 This means that the polyurethane will eventually dry as it covers the natural oil, but it may take longer than the average time listed on the product.

-You can feel the natural oil in most woods, particularly the exotic timber with the exception of mahogany.
+You can feel the natural oils and resins in most woods, particularly the exotic timber and dense tropical hardwoods like Ipe, Cumaru, and Jatoba with the exception of mahogany.

-Keep in mind that mineral spirits are present in the polyurethane which will act as a solvent for the resin of the wood.
+Keep in mind that mineral spirits may be present in the polyurethane, which will act as a solvent for the resin of the wood.
 But this will still affect the drying time of the first coat of finish that you apply.

 However, once the first coat dries, the second coat will not take nearly as long since it is separated from the natural oil of the wood.